 Myrcene is one of the most widespread marijuana terpenes, and it is equally common in both Sativa and Indica strains.
 If a strain smells earthy, musky, and incense-like, there’s probably a high percentage of myrcene in it.
 This terpene is loved by cannabis enthusiasts worldwide because when interacting with cannabinoids, myrcene acts as an amplifier for THC.
 In what way, you may ask?
 The thing is, myrcene affects the permeability of cell membranes; it allows more THC to reach brain cells, which increases their rate of absorption.
 Myrcene is actually why mangos are used to prolong and intensify the weed high, because this tropical fruit has astonishing quantities of myrcene in it, and high doses of myrcene have a relaxing, sedative, and almost narcotic effect.

-Blue Dream is a typical myrcene-rich strain for an energizing smoking session at any time of the day.
-Due to the high levels of this terpenoid, Blue Dream is sure to make you giggly and provide a high that feels stronger and more euphoric than normal.
-Myrcene also grants this strain some delicious notes of incense added to its already complex fruity and woody flavor profile.
+Tangie’matic Auto is a typical myrcene-rich strain for an energizing smoking session at any time of the day.
+Due to the high levels of this terpenoid, Tangie’matic Auto is sure to make you giggly, providing a high that feels stronger and more euphoric than normal.
+Myrcene also grants this strain some delicious notes of spice, adding to its already complex fruity and citrusy flavor profile.

 It’s pretty obvious from its name that limonene has an intense citrus aroma and sweet taste.
 This terpene not only boosts energy but also kills pathogens in the human body.
 Interestingly, the molecular structure of limonene helps it quickly penetrate cell barriers and enhance the action of THC.
 Limonene is found in large quantities in lemony strains such as Lemon Haze or those of the Diesel family.

-Thanks to the astonishing amounts of limonene produced by its trichomes, Lemon Kush exudes juicy flavors and aromas of lemon and other citrus fruit.
-Taking a single puff of this strain is like having a cup of strong coffee in the morning – it opens your eyes and makes you feel more active and focused, all thanks to the limonene that’s known for its energizing and high-enhancing properties.
+Thanks to the astonishing amounts of limonene produced by its trichomes, CBD Lemon Auto exudes juicy flavors and aromas of lemon and other citrus fruit.
+Taking a single puff of this strain is like having a cup of coffee in the morning – except the jitters and anxiety – it opens your eyes and makes you feel more active and focused, all thanks to the limonene that’s known for its energizing and high-enhancing properties.
+A high dose of CBD included in this genetic will also help you relax and easy any aches or pains you might have.

 Caryophyllene is one of the most well-known and well-researched terpenes that’s present in weed.
 It has a sweet aroma of clove with notes of wood.
 Aside from cannabis, this terpene is also found in black pepper, clove, oregano, and green vegetables.
 In 2008, it was proven that caryophyllene binds to CB2 receptors in the human body.
 This discovery is extremely important because it makes caryophyllene the only known terpenoid that directly activates the human cannabinoid system.
 Caryophyllene has powerful therapeutic properties and is definitely one of the “medical terpenes”.
 It’s recommended for the treatment of inflammation, bodily pains, muscle tension, and symptoms of autoimmune disorders.

-Caryophyllene-Rich Strain: Girl Scout Cookies By Seed Stockers
+Caryophyllene-Rich Strain: Girl Scout Cookies by Garden of Green Seeds

-Seed Stockers’ version of Girl Scout Cookies is one of the sweetest strains of the seed bank, all thanks to the caryophyllene present in its flowers.
-With GSC, you know the weed terps in it will shine bright thanks to the strain’s 22% THC.
+Garden of Green Seeds’ version of Girl Scout Cookies is one of the sweetest strains of the seed bank, all thanks to the caryophyllene present in its flowers.
+With GSC, you know the weed terps in it will shine bright thanks to the strain’s 28% THC.
 This cannabis variety is also famous for its medicinal qualities, which users describe as relaxing and euphoric.

 Terpinolene has an aroma of flowers and herbs, with an easy-to-distinguish pine tree note.
 Aside from cannabis, it’s found in nutmeg, tea tree, apples, lilac, and more.
 It’s believed to be an active antioxidant as well as an antibacterial and antifungal agent.
 It is also a good sedative.
 As for its entourage effect when consumed with marijuana, it helps to enhance the relaxation that occurs after its use.